Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 ```
 It is a short, straightforward command to test the hello-world container.
 You can add arguments to do things like attach network ports and data volumes and specify executing specific commands.
 You can also put all those things in a shell script such as `docker-hello-world.sh` which will contain the command along with its arguments so that you can run it with just one executable.

 The main drawback however, at least in my opinion, is readability and editability.
-It can be hard to easily disect and understand a large, single command script with many arguments.
+It can be hard to easily dissect and understand a large, single command script with many arguments.
 Even a well made command like the one below still needs to use backslashes which could be easily messed up.
 ```sh
 docker run -d \
  --name jellyfin \